Professor Sarah Maddison

 - Professor Kirsty Gover

-Professor Kirsty Gover's research addresses the law, policy, and political theory of Indigenous rights and law.
+Professor Kirsty Gover is Programme Director, Indigenous Peoples in International and Comparative Law.
+Her research addresses the law, policy, and political theory of Indigenous rights and law.
 She is interested in the transformative promise of Indigenous legal theory, and in its importance in settler-state political theory and international law.
 Professor Gover is the author of Tribal Constitutionalism: States, Tribes and the Governance of Membership (Oxford University Press, 2011) and is working on a book entitled When Tribalism Meets Liberalism: Political Theory and International Law (Oxford University Press), examining the ways in which Indigenous self-governance influences the development of international law.
-She is the law school’s Associate Dean (Indigenous Recognition) and Chair of the MLS Reconciliation and Recognition Committee.
+She is the law school's Associate Dean (Indigenous Recognition) and Chair of the MLS Reconciliation and Recognition Committee.

 - Julia Hurst